David2K20/Turari/README.md

 # Turari

-A modern e-commerce platform for luxury perfumes built with Next.js 15, React 19, and TypeScript.
+A modern e-commerce platform for luxury perfumes built with Next.js, React, and TypeScript.

 ## Features